saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 - interface-name
 - neighbor-adjacency-time

 We want to retrieve this information for every adjacency and we need to return the information in a way that we can use it later on.
-For this reason, we will have the function return the information as a dictionary.

-We will start off with a function that collects and returns the relevant information for 1 node and write a function that does the following:
+We will start off with a function that collects and returns the relevant information for 1 node and have it do the following:
 - Log into the node
 - Issue the RPC
 - Iterate all the OSPF adjacencies